 The overall pressure exerted by a mixture of gases is equal to the sum of the partial pressures of all the component gases, according to Dalton’s equation of partial pressures.

-Therefore, as a liquid mixture is heated, the vapor pressure of its constituent components increases, consequently elevating the overall vapor pressure of the mixture.
+As a liquid mixture heats up, it increases the vapor pressure of its constituent components, thereby raising the overall vapor pressure of the mixture.
 As a result, with a given composition and pressure, the combination cannot have numerous boiling points.